BenjaminChoron/nest-starter/README.md

 - 🚀 Built with [NestJS](https://nestjs.com/) v11
 - 📦 PNPM for fast, disk-efficient package management
-- 🔒 Authentication ready with JWT and Passport
+- 🔒 Authentication ready with JWT and Passport strategies
+- 🗃️ PostgreSQL database with TypeORM integration
 - 📝 OpenAPI/Swagger documentation
-- 🏗️ CQRS architecture support
+- 🏗️ CQRS architecture with domain-driven design
 - ✨ ESLint + Prettier for code quality
 - 🧪 Jest for testing
-- 🪝 Git hooks with Husky
+- 🪝 Git hooks with Husky and lint-staged
 - 📋 Conventional commits with commitlint
 - 🔄 Hot reload in development
+- 🐳 Docker Compose for local development
+- 📧 Email integration with SendGrid
+- 🔐 Secure password hashing with bcrypt

 ## Prerequisites

 - Node.js (v18 or higher recommended)
 - PNPM package manager
+- Docker and Docker Compose (for local database)

 ## Getting Started